 The Center for Public Purpose continues to develop compelling community-based work for the pre-K to 12 academic curriculum, forge community partnerships and boost student achievement.

-The Center for Public Purpose engages Penn Charter students in community-based work addressing some of the most pressing social issues in metropolitan Philadelphia.
+The Center for Public Purpose engages Penn Charter students in community-based work addressing some of the most pressing social issues in greater Philadelphia.
 The center’s work aligns with Penn Charter’s Quaker values and curriculum and creates structures that inspire students to take ownership of their own learning experience.
 Through this process students gain the skills and competencies to live lives that make a difference.
 Mission Statement

 What is the Center for Public Purpose?